 6) Then click Restart.
 The computer restarts and another screen opens showing a lot of different startup options.

 7) On your keyboard, press the 4 number key to enter Safe Mode without network.
 (If you need to do some online research after booting into the safe mode, press the 5 number key to enter Safe Mode with network access.)

+This is how you reboot Windows 10 in safe mode.
 Windows 10 is a fast operating system with a fast boot process.
 Getting into Safe Mode might not work the way it did in older Windows operating systems, but the methods available are similar to the ones in Windows 8.1.
 If you happen to know of other ways to do this, don’t hesitate to let us know and we promise we’ll update this guide.
 For further support, leave comments or ask more on Forum.